 Going on a cruise is one of the most enjoyable and relaxing vacations you can take.
 The options are limitless ranging from the Mediterranean and Caribbean to the Baltic Sea or even Alaska.
-Of course the latter will be lacking sun and warm weather and it’s probably not the most gay-friendly option you could choose.
+Of course, the latter will be lacking sun and warm weather and it’s probably not the most gay-friendly option you could choose.
 So why not consider taking an all-gay cruise?
-You can opt for a small ship with a more intimate feel or take one of the more popular large boats with companies like Open Sea by Axel, Atlantis, VACAYA, Le Demence, or RSVP.
+You can opt for a small ship with a more intimate feel or take one of the more popular large boats with companies like Atlantis, VACAYA, Le Demence, or RSVP.
 For the ladies, Olivia is the major player and many of these companies have been around for 20 years or more.
 So if you’ve never thought about taking a gay cruise, here are 9 reasons that just might convince you.

 Friendly and Social Atmosphere

 One great aspect of taking a gay cruise is that most of the guests are friendly and open to meeting new people.
 On a straight cruise, guests come with friends or family and already have a social group established.
 On a gay cruise, there are many activities that help connect guests and give you a chance to meet new people.

 Another benefit on a gay cruise is the number of different activities that take place on the ship.
 When we went on our Atlantis cruise a few years back, there were even events geared towards couples and singles.
 Couples could meet other couples and enjoy a meal together and singles could meet other singles and quickly make new friends.